bittiez/SimpleFileUpdater/README.md

 1. On your server make sure you have python 3.11+ installed
 2. Run `python3 serv.py`
 3. This will create a `files/` folder where you will place all files you want the client to be able to check/download.
+4. After placing your files in there, restart the server.
-4. When you update files, delete `jsoncache.json` so the server will generate a new one(it may take a minute depending on how large/quantity of files)
+4. When you update files, either restart the server or wait one hour.
+File cache is regenerated every hour.

 # Client Info
 - After building the project, place the output files in the `same` directory you'd like the server files to be downloaded to.